DjamelToufouti/Deep-Learning-with-Keras/README.md

 The goal is to classify a very noisy version of the MNIST dataset.

-Following the try of different neworks and the parameters tuning done I managed to achieve an score of 98.162 %
+Following the try of different neworks and the tuning of the parameters I managed to achieve an score of 98.162 %